Surgery Scheduling in Flexible Operating Rooms by using a Convex Surrogate Model of Second-Stage Costs: Surrogate model-based two-stage stochastic programming for the

 is the solution of the inner minimization problem.
-We call Problem~\eqref{P2} the \emph{second-stage problem}, as it can be solved after having set the vector $x$ of first-stage variables.
-We say that $\phi_b(x)$ is the \emph{optimal second-stage cost} associated with the assignment $x$.
+We call Problem~\eqref{P2} the \emph{appointment problem}.

 In what follows, we explain our approach to solve the above two-stage stochastic program.
-We first show how to solve the second-stage program by linear programming (LP), and then we will see in that the optimal second-stage costs can be well approximated by a convex piecewise linear function.
-Finally, we use this approximation to reformulate the first stage problem as a mixed integer program (MIP), and propose an approach to also take emergency cases into account.
+We first show how to solve the appointment problem by linear programming (LP), and then we will see that the optimal second-stage costs~\eqref{P2} can be well approximated by a convex piecewise linear function.
+Finally, we use this approximation to reformulate~\eqref{P1} as a mixed integer program (MIP).